LeetLLM

 A base checkpoint often finished its original cosine schedule at a very small learning rate.
 If you resume at that floor, adaptation may be inefficient.
 If you resume too aggressively, general-text loss may regress.

-One subtlety from that work: re-warming can itself increase loss on old data.
+One subtlety from Ibrahim et al.: re-warming can itself increase loss on old data.
 Sweep the peak and measure both lanes instead of assuming adaptation is free.
 The paper also explores schedules that aren't tied to one fixed token budget.

 rewarm_redecay_schedule.py